kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 To fix this problem, either follow the docker's docs [manage docker as a non root user][manage docker as a non root user], or try to use `sudo` before your commands (if you get `command not found` please check [this comment about sudo with kind][sudo with kind]).

+## Docker on Windows

+[Docker Desktop for Windows][docker desktop for windows] supports running both Linux (the default) and Windows Docker containers.

+`kind` for Windows requires Linux containers.
+To switch between Linux and Windows containers see [this page][switch between windows and linux containers].

 [issue tracker]: https://github.com/kubernetes-sigs/kind/issues
 [file an issue]: https://github.com/kubernetes-sigs/kind/issues/new
 [#kind]: https://kubernetes.slack.com/messages/CEKK1KTN2/